litecart/litecart/README.md

   * A MySQL 5.7+ or MariaDB database.

-## Instructions
+### Instructions

-Please note running your own website requires some common sense of web knowledge.
-If this is not your area of expertise, ask a friend or collegue to assist you.
+Please note: Running your own website requires some common sense and basic webmastering skills.
+If this is not your area of expertise, ask a collegue or friend to assist you.

 1. Connect to your web host via FTP using your favourite FTP software.